auth0/docs/articles/multifactor-authentication/index2.md

 ## MFA with SMS

-Auth0 supports sending an SMS with a one time password code to be used for another step of verification.
+Auth0 supports sending an SMS with a one-time password code to be used for another step of verification.

 [Click here to learn more about enabling SMS](/multifactor-authentication/guardian/admin-guide#support-for-sms)